-Each non-employee director's compensation in 2020 consisted of three components: (1) cash compensation of \$28,000 per year, paid quarterly in arrears (pro-rated for directors that served for less than the full year), (2) except for Mr. Landau and Mr. Thomas, who did not stand for re-election in 2020, a grant of common stock in a number of shares equal to \$12,000 on the date of grant, of which Dr. Braunlich and Ms. Marshall elected to receive the \$12,000 value in quarterly cash payments of \$3,000 in arrears, and which was prorated for Mr. Hartmeier based on his length of service as a director, and (3) except for Mr. Landau and Mr. Thomas, a stock option grant to purchase 8,000 shares of common stock, which was prorated for Mr. Hartmeier based on his length of service as a director.
-The table below summarizes the compensation paid by us to our non-employee directors for services rendered for 2020.
+Each non-employee director's compensation in 2024 consisted of: (1) cash compensation of \$50,000, paid quarterly in arrears (pro-rated for directors that served for less than the full year), and (2) a grant of common stock in a number of shares equal to approximately \$75,000 on the date of grant.
+The Chairman of the Board also receives additional annual cash compensation of \$25,000, paid quarterly in arrears, and the Chair of each of the Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Compliance Committee receives additional annual cash compensation of \$17,500, \$12,000, \$10,000 and \$10,000, respectively, paid quarterly in arrears.
+The table below summarizes the compensation paid by us to our non-employee directors for services rendered for 2024.
 Mr. Lee and Mr. Fanger, who are employed by us, do not receive additional compensation for serving as directors.